 George Harvey has been selling real estate in Telluride since 1984.
 This year, he saw second-home owners staying in their homes during the off-season after the ski area abruptly closed in mid-March.
 Students and parents joined grandparents, riding out the quarantine in homes typically used for holidays.

 “Everybody seems to be hiking and enjoying the outdoors at a level I’ve never seen before,” he said.
-“I think Telluride — like all the resorts in Colorado — was appreciated in a really different and fundamental way during this pandemic.”
+“I think Telluride — like all resort town in Colorado — was appreciated in a really different and fundamental way during this pandemic.”

 Harvey is working with more buyers than ever before.
 The market is busier than it was in 2007, he said.
 Buyers are grabbing properties at all levels of the market, he said, from the multimillion-dollar mansions to the tiny condos.